 - Formally assess daily living activities if concerns remain about how the person will cope at home.

-- Exacerbations of chronic obstructive pulmonary disease (COPD) are associated with increased mortality, an accelerated decline in lung function, and impaired quality of life.
+- Exacerbations of COPD are associated with increased mortality, an accelerated decline in lung function, and impaired quality of life.

 - Studies of a cohort of patients observed in the community have shown that symptoms and peak expiratory flow rates (PEFRs) recover slowly after an exacerbation.

-- The median for recovery of symptoms was 7 days.
+- The median for recovery of symptoms was seven days.

 - Recovery of PEFR to baseline was complete in 75% of patients at 35 days and 93% at 91 days.

-- A retrospective audit of 1,400 admissions to hospital in the UK with an exacerbation of COPD has shown that 34% were re-admitted and 14% had died within 3 months.
+- A retrospective audit of 1,400 admissions to hospital in the UK with an exacerbation of COPD has shown that 34% were re-admitted and 14% had died within three months.

 - Patients experiencing frequent exacerbations have more rapid lung function decline.

-- Optimal control of stable chronic obstructive pulmonary disease (COPD) and relevant comorbidities (eg diabetes mellitus, ischaemic heart disease).
+- Optimal control of stable COPD and relevant comorbidities (eg, diabetes mellitus, ischaemic heart disease).